Loading...

 ALMSGIVING

-Almsgiving, along with prayer and fasting, is one of the three pillars of Lenten practice.
-Almsgiving is giving money or goods to the poor.
-To facilitate this practice, the Duke Catholic Center will be having intentional giving campaigns with two charities we already partner with: Catholic Relief Services and the Durham Food Pantry.
+To facilitate this practice, the Duke Catholic Center will have two intentional giving campaigns with charities we already partner with Catholic Relief Services (during the March 30 Masses) and the Durham Food Pantry (during the March 23 Masses).